FAQ

 Need more hours?
 Add prepaid hours at a discounted rate (€80/hour vs. €100/hour standard).
 Use them for content updates, small features, design tweaks, or extra testing.

-Unused hours roll over for up to 6 months.
+Unused time rolls over for up to 6 months.
 If you don’t use your included hour in a given month, it accumulates.
+This gives you flexibility without losing value.

 Example: If you don’t use any hours for 6 months, you’ll have 6 hours available.
 In month 7, month 1’s unused hour expires, so you’ll still have 6 hours available (months 2-7).